Thirteen Questions about Pacing

 Pacing can be hard when you want and need to study, and it seems like other people have more time and don't need to rest.
-Sometimes people try to do a number of hours work all at once, and are exhausted after it - this does not work as well as pacing.
+Sometimes people try to do several hours work all at once and are exhausted after it - this does not work as well as pacing.

 Pacing is a more effective study technique than trying to do hours of solid work for anyone, even if they don't experience fatigue.
 It's even more important if you do experience fatigue because studying is tiring.
 The key to effective studying is to "study smart, not study long".

 Pacing study involves prioritising what you need to study, and what you want to get out of the study in the end.
 The type of study needed to prepare for an exam is different from writing an essay or assignment.
 Knowing what you want to get out of studying helps you to focus - it's like setting goals (e.g. "I want to be able to answer an exam question on this topic", or "I want to have the essay on this topic written").
 Be realistic.
 Plan to do less than you think you can do.